 Hemp Homes Are Environmentally Friendly

 Just like other plants, hemp absorbs carbon dioxide from the atmosphere.
-Meaning, carbon gets locked away the hempcrete walls, hempcrete blocks and insulation during the construction process.
+Meaning, carbon gets locked away within the walls, the hempcrete blocks and the insulation during the construction process.
 It has been estimated that a 35 cubic ft (1 cubic meter) hempcrete wall can absorb and lock 242 – 364 lbs (110 – 165 kg) of carbon.
 This negative carbon footprint alone is enough to state the benefits of hempcrete buildings for our environment.
-But if you needed more reasons to believe, hempcrete is 100% recyclable and reusable and can be used as fertilizer once destroyed.
+But if you needed more reasons to believe, hemp lime is 100% recyclable and reusable and can be used as fertilizer once destroyed.

 A Success Story

 Former Asheville mayor Russ Martin and his wife Karon Korp built the first US hemp house in 2010 using hemp crop which they imported from The UK.

-“Hemp is a great option and a sustainable product that should be more widely accepted and used,” says Karon Korp, who together with her husband, lived for six years in their hemp house in North Carolina.
+“Hemp is a great option and a sustainable product that should be more widely accepted and used,” says Karon Korp, who together with her husband, lived for six years in their hemp home in North Carolina.
 They worked with designer Anthony Brenner to create the home’s features and brought the idea of building their house using hemp.

 The house was 3,000 square feet and the couple lived there for six years.
 They found the insulation factor of hemp quite effective even when the house was at a higher elevation.
 Moreover, the cost of their home’s average monthly energy bill was $100, which at the time was below average than the homes of similar size.
 Karon also said that they were less prone to allergies while living there for six years.